-Black Soldier fly larvae (BSF or BSFL) offer great nutritional values, making them an excellent alternative protein source for animal feed and pet food.
-While they are good enough as a food ingredient, there is no official authorization for human consumption yet, and you are unlikely to find them at a restaurant anytime soon.
+Black Soldier fly larvae (BSF or BSFL), also known by its scientific name, Hermentia Illucens, offer great nutritional values, making them an excellent alternative protein source for animal feed and pet food.
+Black soldier fly technologies have evolved sufficiently to turn the insect into a viable food ingredient.
+But there is no official authorization for human consumption yet and you are unlikely to find them at a restaurant anytime soon.

 Flash drying system

 Flash drying refers to the removal of moisture by a stream of hot gas that goes through a stream of small …